clemsonMakerspace/Magstripe_Attendance/README.md

 This attendance software is currently based on Python 2.X There are two Python dependencies:
    1. `PyQt` - Python bindings for QT
-   1. `MySQLdb` - Python MySQL library
+   1. `psycopg2` - Python Postgres library

 ### Configuration